You have to try this Homemade Pizza Dough with Beer! It’s so easy, and makes the best pizza.

 - If kneading by hand, stir the ingredients with a spoon and place the dough on a floured work surface.
 To knead, fold the dough in half toward you, then push the dough away from you while pressing down with the heels of your hands.
 Rotate the dough a few degrees, then repeat the folding and pushing.
 Continue doing this until the dough forms a smooth ball.
 It could take up to 10 minutes.
 (If your dough still feels sticky after a while, add a bit more flour.
 If your dough feels too dry, add a bit more warm water.)

-- Place the ball of dough in a large, greased bowl and cover it with a towel.
-Let it rise for 1-2 hours.
-The dough is ready when it has doubled in size.
+Place the ball of dough in a large, greased bowl and cover it with a towel.
+Let it rise for 1-2 hours, until it has doubled in size.

-- When the dough has risen, preheat your oven to 450 degrees F and lightly grease your pizza pans (three rounds or two sheet pans).
+When the dough is done rising, preheat your oven to 450 degrees F and lightly grease your pizza pans (three rounds or two sheet pans).
 If using a stone, don't grease it.
 Put it in the oven while it preheats.